Making a

 Prior to 1965, pharmacology was taught in the College of Veterinary Medicine by faculty in the Department of Physiology and Pharmacology.
 With the establishment of the College of Human Medicine in 1966, a new Department of Pharmacology was housed in 4,000 sq. ft. of laboratory space in the basement of Giltner Hall.
 In 1971, the Department moved to 30,000 sq. ft. of laboratory and office space in the newly built Life Sciences building, where its offices and many faculty still reside.

 The name of the Department was officially changed to the Department of Pharmacology and Toxicology in 1978 to better represent the research interests of many faculty members and the close scientific ties between the two disciplines.
 During the same year, the Center for Integrative Toxicology was established as a multidisciplinary academic unit that coordinates research and graduate studies in toxicology.
 The CIT now resides in the Food Safety and Toxicology Building with many Pharmacology and Toxicology faculty in its ranks.
+Decades later, we continue to uphold this strong legacy by educating the next generation of pharmacologists and toxicologists while engaging in meaningful research across MSU.

 Employment Opportunities